The breakdown of weak null singularities inside black holes: Introduction

 \subsubsection{Conjectured decay rates on the event horizon}

-In this sub-section, we discuss the conjectured decay rates at which a black hole is expected to settle towards a sub-extremal Reissner--Nordstr\"{o}m black hole for large times, and the existing evidence.
+In this sub-section, we discuss the conjectured decay rates at which a black hole is expected to settle towards a sub-extremal Reissner--Nordstr\"{o}m black hole for large times, and the previous works on the subject in the Physics literature.
+In our upcoming Theorem~\ref{rough2}, we will assume these rates are satisfied on the event horizon of the dynamical black hole.

-In \cite{HodPiran1}, Hod and Piran provided a heuristic argument, based on asymptotic matching, to conjecture the correct decay of charged scalar fields on charged spherically symmetric black holes.
-The main difference with uncharged fields is that the decay rate now depends on the black hole charge $e$, as opposed to the universal rate prescribed by Price's law in the uncharged case.
+In \cite{HodPiran1}, Hod and Piran provided a heuristic argument, based on asymptotic matching, to formulate the correct decay of charged scalar fields on charged spherically symmetric black holes.
+The main difference with uncharged fields is that the decay rate now depends on the black hole charge $e$, as opposed to the universal rate prescribed by Price's law \cite{PriceLaw,Schlag,JonathanStabExt,Tataru} in the uncharged case.
 The results of \cite{HodPiran1} are confirmed by the numerics of Oren and Piran \cite{OrenPiran}, providing further evidence that the rate depends on $q_0 e$, the adimensional black hole charge. \begin{conjecture} [Decay of charged scalar fields, Hod and Piran \cite{HodPiran1}, Oren and Piran \cite{OrenPiran}] Among all the data admissible and sufficiently regular and decaying from Theorem \ref{Kommemi}, there exists a generic sub-class for which if the maximal future development has $\mathcal{Q}^+ \cap J^{-}(\mathcal{I}^+)\neq \emptyset$, we have, in the charged massless case $q_0 \neq 0$, $m^2=0$: where $e$ is asymptotic charge of the black hole at time-like infinity, $\delta(q_0e):=1- \Re(\sqrt{1-4(q_0e)^2}) \in [0,1)$ and $v$ is a null coordinate defined by the gauge choice \eqref{gauge1}. \end{conjecture}

 Note that the upper bound corresponding to conjecture \ref{chargedconj} was retrieved rigorously in \cite{Moi2}, on a fixed Reissner--Nordstr\"{o}m background, for small charge $q_0e$ and for a rate $p= 2-\delta(q_0e)+o( \sqrt{|q_0e|})$ as $q_0e \rightarrow 0$.